 - - the length of stay on the website

 - - the frequency with which the website is accessed

 The software runs exclusively on our web servers.
 This data is stored only there.
 The data is not passed on to third parties.
 The software is designed to omit the last two octets of the IP address so that no complete IP address is stored (e.g.: 192.168.xxx.xxx).
 This means that it is no longer possible to trace the shortened IP address back to the accessing computer.

 We use the information generated by Matomo exclusively to analyse the use of our websites and the Parkvogel app and to better identify potential areas for improvement.

 We use this data based on our legitimate interest in measuring our reach and improving our website (Art 6 (1) f) of the GDPR).

 With respect to the website, you can object to the use of Matomo by clicking on the link below.
-If you don't see the corresponding text, you have already objected to using Matomo – possibly on another website.
-Later reactivation of Matomo is only possible by deleting your cookies.
-The Matomo feature will also be disabled if you have switched off the installation of cookies in your browser or if you switch off the technical category cookies via the cookie selection menu that appears on the website.
+If you don't see the corresponding text, you have already objected to the use of Matomo – possibly on another website.
+Your objection is saved in a cookie on your end device.
+Later reactivation of Matomo is therefore only possible if you delete your cookies.
+The Matomo function is also deactivated if you have the "Do Not Track" function enabled in your browser.

-With respect to the Parkvogel app, you can object to the use of Matomo by changing the Matomo switch/slider, enabled by default, in the system settings of the Parkvogel app, thereby deactivating Matomo.
+Regarding the Parkvogel app, you can object to the use of Matomo by changing the Matomo switch/slider, enabled by default, in the settings of the Parkvogel app, thereby deactivating Matomo.

 4 Passing on data